adlewic/Emoji_Gem/README.md

 rails g rails_emoji_picker:install
 ```

-Go to your file `application.js` and add the following
+Go to your file `application.js` and add the following:

 ```js
 //= require jquery